 How to Develop a Morning Routine Without Ever Becoming a Morning Person

-Let’s face it.
-Not everyone is a morning person.
-But the morning comes everyday and most of our responsibilities, be it a job, school, parenting, etc., require us to get up and get going in the mornings.
+Let’s face it, not everyone is a morning person nor do they have a working morning routine.
+But the morning comes every day and most of our responsibilities, be it a job, school, parenting, etc., require us to get up and get going in the mornings.

 Although I would classify myself as a morning person, mornings still don’t come super easy for me.
 Many days I’d much rather hit the snooze and skip the entire morning.
 But I’ve been doing this enough that I know as soon as my feet hit the floor, things start looking up.

 I’m not going to try to convert you into a morning person, but I can help you develop a morning routine that will get your day started a little better than it might be right now.

 For starters, a good morning begins the night before.
 In fact, much of my preparation for a good day starts the prior evening.